ghoomfrog/silili/vocabulary.md

 # Vocabulary

-To search a Lil Si word, press Ctrl+F then type an apostrophe ' followed by the word.
+To search a Lil Si word, press Ctrl+F then type the word surrounded by apostrophes (like 'wan').

 *a*, *aj*, *i* and *ka* are documented in the [main page](./README.md).